Milliways2/pi-gpio/README.md

 # pi-gpio
-A dynamic C library to control Raspberry Pi GPIO channels
+A fast dynamic C library to control Raspberry Pi GPIO channels
 Supports all production models / all SOC

 This library has code to:-